The Hénâ waste tip

-In May 2016, we started with the installation of the conveyor belt, one of the most important works of the project.
+In May 2016, we reached a major milestone at the construction site, namely the assembly of the conveyor belt.
 Read the article (in French).

-In December, we sent our eighth newsletter to the residents of the Hénâ waste tip.
+In May 2017, we sent our ninth newsletter to the residents of the Hénâ waste tip.
 You can read all newsletters hereunder (in French).

 Information for local residents

 We strive to provide residents with information in a transparent and proactive manner throughout the project.
 A dedicated team is standby to listen to them and to provide information.

 Learn all about the project from multiple sources of information

 - The project in images and 3D (5 Oktober 2016)